iboyko21/react-blog-app/README.md

 # Fullstack Blog Application using MERN Stack

 This is a fullstack blog application built using the MERN stack, which includes MongoDB, Express.js, React, and Node.js.
-The main features of this application include user authentication, allowing logged-in users to create and edit their own posts.
+The main features of this application include user authentication, allowing logged-in users to create, edit and delete their own posts.

 ## Installation
 * Clone the repository